On fundamental results for pushable homomorphisms of oriented graphs: Introduction and preliminaries

-\item In Section \ref{sec4}, we give a construction which explicitly shows the connection between the theories of (switchable) homomorphisms of signed graphs and pushable homomorphisms of oriented graphs.
-In fact, we build an one-to-one correspondence between the equivalence classes of push and signed bipartite graphs.
+\textbf{Motivation, our contributions, and organization:} In the following we list our section-wise contributions, and provide some specific motivation for the same. \begin{itemize} \item In Section \ref{sec2}, we characterize push equivalent orientations of graphs using cycles.
+This result is an analogue of the well-known Zaslavsky's Lemma~\cite{zaslavsky1982signed} from the theory of signed graphs.
+Zaslavsky's Lemma is one of the most important structural results in the rich theory of signed graphs and contributes greatly in building the foundation of this theory.
+Using our main result, we show that the problem of determining whether two given orientations of a graph are push equivalent or not can be solved in polynomial time, to count the number of non-equivalent orientations of a graph, and to provide a canonical definition of pushable homomorphism.

+\item In Section \ref{sec3}, we provide an one-to-one correspondence between oriented and signed graphs which respect the pushable and the switchable homomorphism orders.
 In terms of category theory, we prove a categorical isomorphism between the categories of bipartite oriented and signed graphs (where morphisms are pushable and switchable homomorphisms, respectively).
-Moroever, in this section, applying our one-to-one correspondence, it is possible to translate a number of important results directly from the theory of signed graphs to oriented graphs.
+Moroever, we apply our main theorem to translate a number of important results directly from the theory of signed graphs to oriented graphs.
 In particular, we show that pushable homomorphisms of bipartite graphs capture the entire theory of graph coloring as a subcase.

-\item In Section \ref{sec5}, given a graph $G$, we build a gadget oriented graph $\overrightarrow{G}^{(k)}$ which admits a pushable homomorphism to a directed odd cycle of length $(2k+1)$ if and only if $G$ admits a $(2k+1)$-coloring.
-Using the same gadget graph, we show that it is NP-complete to determine whether an oriented (sparse) graph admits a pushable homomorphism to a directed odd cycle or not.
+\item In Section \ref{sec4}, we prove a connection between the graph coloring problem and pushable homomorphism to directed odd cycles.
+Note that, a complete complexity dichotomy characterization of the decision problem of determining whether an input oriented graphs $\overrightarrow{G}$ admits a pushable $\overrightarrow{H}$-coloring or not is known due to Klostermeyer and MacGillivray~\cite{push}.
+We apply our main result to show that the pushable $\overrightarrow{H}$-coloring problem, where $\overrightarrow{H}$ is a directed odd cycle, is NP-complete even for sparse graphs.
+Also we show how the pushable $\overrightarrow{H}$-coloring problem completely encodes graph coloring.